mrmwiebe/mrmwiebe.github.io/content/trailers/monsters-monacles/index.md

 ---
 title:    Monsters and Monocles PSX Announcement
 date:     2015-12-03
 params:
   img:    m&m-thumbnail.png
+summary:  Monsters and Monocles is a tale of comrades, ballistics & high tea.
+This co-op twin stick shooter has style for days!
 ---

 {{< youtube Kf0xnzHJsJI >}}